andreaparr/water-politics/README.md

 2. What will the user get out of the deliverable?
 *A neat story map that has some information about the impact water projects have on the environment*
 3. What does a successful map or implementation of the interface look like?
-*I'm not sure yet, but I'm saving storymaps for inspriation below.
-Possible solution: start with map of watersheds & intro narrative, map of reclamation projects & more copy, close up maps of areas with at-risk species (could be birds, plants, mammals, reptiles, etc.)...more copy.
+*My current vision is to create a journalistic story map with the following elements:*
+*Map with watershed boundaries in the western US* *Locations of water reclamation projects*
+*Show at risk species (choropleth map of watersheds)* *Zoom into specific areas to show local impact (maybe this layer has proportional symbols?
+Not sure yet.)*

 #### Data:
-*I have downloaded a number of large, confusing datasets about watersheds.*
+Right now, I am working with three layers
-* USGS has shapefiles for watersheds.
+* USGS has shapefiles for watersheds ([data](https://www.dropbox.com/sh/txe3smog4r5r38y/AAA3iljQvraeKnZ7YX98Sge8a?dl=0) is in Dropbox)
 * THe EPA WSIO has at-risk species info by Hyrologic Unit Code (HUC12), which can be joined to the USGS shapefile.
 There is A LOT of info in this file, I hid many of the columns, but need to spend more time checking to see if there is anything else that would be useful.
-Not sure if historic info is available.
+Not sure if historic info is available. (a simplified version of this is available in the data folder)

-I'm currently looking at these two layers in Carto and QGIS.
-Here's what some sample data I've pulled into Carto looks like
+I pulled some of the above data into Carto to see what it looks like:
 ![Plants](data/carto-data.png)
 This shows one of four watershed regions I'm looking at.
 The dark colors show regions with at risk terrestrial plants.
+Go to [Carto](https://nmp.carto.com/u/andrearparr/builder/24622971-ae34-44de-bff6-853731208def/embed) for more.

 * USBR has a [Reclamation Water Information System](https://water.usbr.gov/) which has an API.
-I would like to figure out how to get the point data for the project sites from this source (it's clearly available on this [map](https://water.usbr.gov/RWISmap.php) - I don't know how to get to it yet.
+I've pulled in some sample point data from this [map](https://water.usbr.gov/RWISmap.php), which is available in the data folder.
+Note that the sample data is just for select reclamation sites that had info available from February 2019.

+My next step is to create a prototype map using Leaflet.
+Once I have a working map with all four watershed layers, EPA at-risk species data, and point data for reclamation sites, I will narrow the project down to a few sites to focus on.
+I hope to interview people with expertise in water projects/biodiversity.
+This isn't my area of expertise, so I am trying to approach this topic like a journalist (starting with the data).

 #### Resources
 * There's a whole [Bureau of Reclaimation](https://www.usbr.gov) that has project information, news releases, and the [Reclamation Water Information System](https://water.usbr.gov/) which has "machine readable water datasets to use as input for models and analyses via automated data exchange via webservice.